How do you deal with people who copy your work?

 When the copycats come out, you know you’re doing something right.

-People who copy your approach to marketing or branding or who offer imitations of your product or service are paying you a compliment.
+People who copy your approach to marketing or company branding or who offer imitations of your product or service are paying you a compliment.
 Understand that they are a fan of what you do and take comfort in the tribute they are paying to you by copying your work.

 So relax and say thank you.